How To Make An Air Mattress More Comfortable

 Why Aren’t Some Air Mattresses Comfortable?

-Because an air mattress is so lightweight, it tends to slide easily when getting onto it or turning over.
 Sliding extends over to sheets coming off due to lack of a proper fit, or they don’t have something to grip onto.

-So, just how do we stay warm on something that won’t deflate or slide around while keeping the bed linens intact?
+So, how do we stay warm on something that won’t deflate or slide around while keeping the bed linens intact?

 Don’t Skimp On Bed Linens